dzackgarza/Notes/Class_Notes/2019/Algebra/Review/Solutions/Notes_Groups.md

 > **Lemma:**
 > If $G$ is *not* simple, then for any $N\normal G$, it is the case that $G \cong E$ for an extension of the form $N\to E\to G/N$.
 > >
-> Lemma:
-> Every group of order less than 60 is simple

 **Definition:**
 A group $G$ is **solvable** iff $G$ has a terminating normal series with abelian factors, i.e.